 Type 2 diabetes develops when a person has insulin resistance.
-Insulin resistance means that the body is no longer sensitive to insulin and cannot use it correctly.
+This means the body is no longer sensitive to insulin and cannot use it correctly.
 Losing weight may cause insulin to work more effectively for various reasons.

 Excess weight appears to increase the risk of developing insulin resistance and diabetes.
 Therefore, losing weight may help a person prevent these conditions.

 In this article, we look at the link between insulin resistance and excess weight.
 We also explain how losing weight might prevent or reverse insulin resistance.

 When a person eats, the body absorbs nutrients from the food, including carbohydrates.
 During digestion, it converts carbs into glucose, or sugar.
 This enters the body’s cells to provide them with energy.

 Insulin is a hormone that comes from the pancreas.
 It enables the blood sugar to move out of the blood and into the body’s cells.

 When a person has insulin resistance, their cells stop responding to insulin in the usual way.
 This loss in sensitivity to insulin means that they begin to lose the ability to take in glucose.

 In response, the pancreas boosts its insulin production so that glucose can continue to enter the cells.
 At first, this will help.
 The cells will have energy, and blood sugar levels will not rise.